DaveGut/tpLink_Hubitat/Docs/TP-Link-Installation.md

 # Tapo Integration Installation
 The below instructions cover the installation of compable Tapo and Kasa devices (see readme for compatibility).

+## Note on Matter Devices
+Tapo and Kasa Matter devices can usually (not always) installed into Hubitat as a Matter device.
+I recommend using the Hubitat Matter installation in preference to this when supported.

 ## Install Tapo Integration App and Drivers into Hubitat

 Installation packages (HPM Name: File Name)